MicrosoftDocs/appcenter-docs/docs/dashboard/webhooks/index.md

 ## Getting Started

-1. Navigate to [App Center](https://appcenter.ms), and select the specific app you would like for webhooks integration.
+1. Navigate to [App Center](https://appcenter.ms), and select the specific app you want for webhooks integration.

 2. In your app, in the far left-hand panel, select **Settings**